Le Touquet: History

-In response to market pressures, the relatively small pre-war villas (most of which were rebuilt) were replaced by high-rise apartment buildings on the sea shore.
-In 1961, the first large scale residence, consisting of nine storeys and 20 apartments, was built; several more than followed.
-A 2004 report was very critical of such development, saying that this caused the sea-front to become "denatured" and look like a "giant parking lot".
-In total, by 2020, only 16% of residences have been built before 1945.

-Meanwhile, the town, under the new leadership of Léonce Deprez, also saw a new strategy for the resort that was supposed to make Le Touquet an "all-year round resort".
-In 1974, Le Touquet opened a closed-air thalassotherapy institute.
-An enduro motorcycle race, today known as Enduropale, was first held in February 1975 with 286 participants.
-A flea market of antique items was launched for autumn.
-In the meantime, a vocational school for hotel-related occupations (lycée hôtelier) was opened on the site of the Royal Picardy, whose reconstruction was deemed not feasible.
-This 1972 building was built to resemble a pine cone.
-1970s also saw the commune of Le Touquet buy numerous properties, including the horse racecourse, the tennis courts, the casino and the concert hall.

-A new push for the city's development came in the late 80s and early 90s with the construction of the Channel Tunnel.
-The French motorway network (A16 autoroute) reached the settlement in 1994, which gave easy access to the beaches for Parisians.
-As for the English, they were increasingly going to France for shopping as exchange rates were favourable, but their share of ownership of houses remained low.
-The commune increasingly became populated by retirees, which, as of 2014, constitute more than half of the population of Le Touquet.
+Wars interrupted the development of Le Touquet.
+During World War I, the Allied military commandeered large hotels and converted them to makeshift hospitals to treat the wounded coming from the trenches of the Western Front.
+Enlisted soldiers, particularly those stationed at the nearby garrison in Étaples, were banned from the town to let officers use its facilities for themselves.
+The town hosted 6,000 Belgian refugees and the municipal administration of the frontline city of Ypres.
+Military presence was reintroduced in 1939 as World War II took off.
+Germans captured Le Touquet during the invasion of France in 1940, where they created a local headquarters for the Wehrmacht, the National Socialist Motor Corps and the Organisation Todt.
+Due to its position on the coast facing Britain, Germans ordered the construction of the Atlantic Wall, which led to the town being heavily fortified and mined.
+Le Touquet was liberated in September 1944, but it suffered extensive damage.

+The town lost much of its traits associated with the British elites as the British sold their possessions to well-off locals and as the government of France decided to prioritise the development of the warmer French Riviera, by that time another popular destination with the high society.
+Since the 1970s, the town pursued a new strategy formulated by mayor Léonce Deprez, who wanted to make Le Touquet a "year-round resort", so new developments included an indoor thalassotherapy institute, the enduro race called Enduropale and a flea market of antique items.
+His efforts were helped by improved rail and car connections to the town.
+The commune also launched massive acquisitions of sports- and culture-related properties.
+Le Touquet increasingly became populated by pensioners, which, as of 2014, constitute more than half of its permanent residents.

 Geography

 Le Touquet is squeezed between the left (south-western) bank of the estuary of the Canche river and the English Channel coast, in the western part of the Pas-de-Calais department in the north of France.
 It is in a coastal region that is frequently referred to as the Côte d'Opale (Opal Coast), a name that evokes the iridescent reflections of the setting sun on the sea.
 Le Touquet is also located in the northern part of a natural region called Marquenterre.
 On the other side of the Canche estuary is Étaples, a local transport hub and the nearest railway station.
 The other neighbour of Le Touquet is the commune of Cucq, to which the town belonged before 1912.
 That commune includes another resort called Stella-Plage, directly south of Le Touquet.
-Significant towns in the vicinity include Boulogne-sur-Mer (38 km to the north) and Calais (70 km in the same direction).
+Significant towns in the vicinity include Boulogne-sur-Mer (32 km to the north) and Calais (70 km in the same direction).
 Among larger cities, Lille is 140 km to the east and Paris, in part the commune's namesake, is 240 km to the south.